D-L-M/jsonserver/README.md

 ## Route Parameters

-The values of named `{wildcard}` fragments in routes are provided in the `routeParams` map, where the wildcard names (excluding curly braces) form the keys.
+The values of named `{wildcard}` fragments in routes are provided in the `routeParams` context value, where the wildcard names (excluding curly braces) form the keys.

 If a route path ends with `/:` all URL fragments at (and following) that point are collected into a route parameter named `{catchAll}` (with curly braces).

 ## Query Parameters

-Query string parameters from a URL are made available as a `url.Values` object in the `queryParams` argument.
-To get a single value, the key can be passed to `queryParams.Get()`.
+Query string parameters from a URL are made available as a `*url.Values` pointer in the `queryParams` context value.

 ## Request State

-A `*jsonserver.RequestState` object is passed to each middleware invocation and also the matching route action.
+A `*jsonserver.RequestState` pointer is made available in the `state` context value.
 It has `Set()` and `Get()` methods available that allow any state data to be stored for the duration of the associated request.